NCAS-CMS/cfdm/docs/source/tutorial.rst

    dimY.nc_set_variable('lat')
    dimX.nc_set_variable('lon')

-Here is a complete example, that creates a field that contains every type of metadata construct (again, data arrays have been generated with dummy values using `numpy.arange`):
+Here is a complete example which creates a field that contains every type of metadata construct (again, data arrays have been generated with dummy values using `numpy.arange`):